issacekbote/udacity-projects/DataPipelines-With-Airflow/README.md

 ## DAG definition
-Define and instantiate DAG using below Default arguments and schedule it to run hourly. owner depends_on_past start_date
+Defines and instantiate DAG using below Default arguments and schedules it to run hourly. owner depends_on_past start_date